fac24/week2-Minju-Hussain-Asmahan-George/README.md

 ## Application Link:
 https://purr-thday.herokuapp.com/birthdays)

+## To run the application as a developer:
+- Clone the repo `(week2-Minju-Hussain-Asmahan-George)` and cd into the folder.
+-Install all dependencies to run your server `npm install`.
+-Start your server `npm run dev`.
+-Visit `http://localhost:3000` to view the application.

+#### To run tests:
+- Install Cyress `npm install -D cypress`.
+- While n the project folder, run `npm run test`.
+- Edit the test.js file to make your own tests.
+- Have the server running in one terminal and Cypress 🖥

 ## User Stories
-As a user, I want to:
+As a user, I want:
-- Submit information to your site for anyone to see
+- To submit information on the app for anyone to see;
-- Come back to your site later and see what I posted is still there
+- To return to the app later and see what I previously posted;
-- See when the next pets birthday is on the list
+- To see when the next pet's birthday is on the list;
-- Know what age a pet is going to be
+- To view what age a pet is going to be;
-- Filter by type of pet
+- To filter by type of pet; and
-- Mobile First Design
+- A mobile First Design

 ## Stretch Goals
 - Buttons to say attending/not attending pet birthday party